elementor/hello-theme-child/readme.txt

 2. Click 'Upload theme' and upload the zipped child.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Navigate to Elementor and start building your site.

-== Customizations ==

-Most users will not need to edit the files for customizing this theme.
-To customize your site's appearance, simply use ***Elementor***.

-However, if you have a particular need to adapt this theme, please read on.

-== Frequently Asked Questions ==

-**Does this theme support any plugins?**

-Hello Elementor includes support for WooCommerce.

-**Can Font Styles be added thru the theme's css file?**

-Yes, ***but*** best practice is to use the styling capabilities in the Elementor plugin.

 == Copyright ==